Oluwatobii/scheduler/README.md

 # Interview Scheduler

-The interview scheduler is an app created using using the latest tools and techniques, to build and test a React application that allows users to book and cancel interviews.
-An interview can be booked on a selected day of the week (Monday through Friday), for a selected time slot, and with a selected interviewer.
-We combine a concise API with a WebSocket server to build a realtime experience.
+The interview scheduler is an app created using the latest tools and techniques, to build and test a React application that allows users to book and cancel interviews.
+An interview can be booked on a selected day of the week (Monday through Friday), for a selected time slot (12pm through 5pm), and with a selected interviewer.
+We also combine a concise API with a WebSocket server to stimulate a realtime experience.

 ## Getting Started